Candy cane: Religious affiliation

 A common story of the origin of candy canes says that in 1670, in Cologne, Germany, the choirmaster at Cologne Cathedral, wishing to remedy the noise caused by children in his church during the Living Crèche tradition of Christmas Eve, asked a local candy maker for some "sugar sticks" for them.
 In order to justify the practice of giving candy to children during Mass, he asked the candy maker to add a crook to the top of each stick, which would help children remember the shepherds who visited the infant Jesus.
-In addition, he used the white color of the converted sticks to teach children about the Christian belief in the sinless life of Jesus.
+In addition, he used the white colour of the converted sticks to teach children about the Christian belief in the sinless life of Jesus.
 From Germany, candy canes spread to other parts of Europe, where they were handed out during plays reenacting the Nativity.
 The candy cane became associated with Christmastide.

 This story is likely apocryphal, with references to it not existing before the mid-20th century.